johnrom/image-teleporter/readme.txt

 === Image Teleporter ===
-Contributors: bluemedicinelabs, internetmedicineman, trishacupra Donate link: http://www.BlueMedicineLabs.com/
+Contributors: bluemedicinelabs, internetmedicineman, dr_scythe, trishacupra Donate link: http://www.BlueMedicineLabs.com/
 Tags: images, gallery, photobloggers, attachments, photo, links, external, photographers, Flickr, save, download Requires at least: 2.7
-Tested up to: 3.8
+Tested up to: 4.4
-Stable tag: 1.1.3
+Stable tag: 1.1.7

 This plugin turns images that are hosted elsewhere into images that are now in your Media Library, and the code on your page is automatically updated.